c0510gy/Tabular-method-solver/README.md

 <img src="./images/time_118.png" width="450"/><img src="./images/time_ratio_118.png" width="450"/>

 You can notice that the runtime of DFS method increases in exponential scale while runtime of greedy method increases in polynomial scale.
-Especially in the last case (Number of minterms = 118) DFS method were 3651 times slower than Greedy method.
+Especially in the last case (Number of minterms = 118) DFS method was 3,651 times slower than the Greedy method.

 ### 6.2.
 Cost of the solution test